tpoisot/ms_pop_networks/ms_pop.md

 interactions.
 In part, this can be done through the re-analysis of already existing datasets, although the statistical foundation of such a work is still mostly unknown [@thuiller_road_2013].

+% DG: I dropped here, there is considerable work to be done above before going back to the conclusions.
+We'll talk more about it.
+There is interesting stuff though below that might worth being moving up (e.g. the effect of the environment on the beta)

 # Conclusions